dementive/gdp/README.md

 ```

+## Limitations

-Still somewhat experimental, there are likely some edge cases that can result in broken output.
+Still mostly experimental, there are likely some edge cases that can result in broken output.
 The compiler also doesn't report hardly any errors, it mostly just passes everything straight to gdscript.
 Please make an issue if you find any bugs.

+The code is also definitely not optimal.
+It's also not really a compiler as it doesn't know hardly anything about the code and doesn't properly parse it.
+I was mostly just trying to experiment and see if I could get different language features working.
+It still compiles the tests in 50ms on my computer though so haven't had a need to take time to improve the performance yet.

+Debuggablity also suffers a lot when compiling to gdscript.
+The line numbers do not line up perfectly in the compiled script due to things like conditional compilation.
+So when you get errors from the gdscript vm at runtime the line number they report might not be the same as the line number was before running the preprocessor.
+Usually the error gives enough information to figure out the bug but it might make it marginally harder to figure out where errors come from.

+## Usage

+To run the tests run godot with `godot --headless --script ./gdp_compiler.gd --quit`.
+This will compile `test.gdp` to `test.gd`.
+You can then copy `test.gd` into a godot project and open the compiled script in the editor.

+Right now there isn't a proper API, only a `compile` function that takes a input file and an output file as parameters.
+I think the ideal way to do it in the future would be to make an EditorPlugin and have it compile automatically on save in the code editor so you can get instant feedback from gdscript's parser and LSP.

+The syntax highlighting will be pretty bad in most editors if you use the default gdscript syntax, especially for the preprocessor statements because they are comments in gdscript.
+If you use Sublime Text you can install [SublimeGodot](https://github.com/dementive/SublimeGodot/tree/a18b34b0e8713899161c31d5522c5fc7603bd6d3/gdp) and use the `gdp` syntax, then if your files have the `gdp` extension you'll get correct highlighting for everything new.